Satan's Slave (1976 film): Release

-Satan's Slave was released in November 1976 in the UK and 1979 in the United States.
-In the UK, it was distributed as the B movie in a double feature with Thriller, an AIP release.
+Satan's Slave was released in the United Kingdom in late 1976, with screenings beginning on 5 December in Walsall and Birmingham.
+It opened in Leicester the following week on 12 December 1976.
+The film was distributed as the B movie in a double feature with Thriller, an American International Pictures release.
 It was also paired with Ruby.
 A commercial success, Satan's Slave was re-released five times during the 1970s.
 The box office returns were used to finance Warren's later film Terror.

-The film had only a limited release in the US, where it was distributed by Crown International Pictures under its working title Evil Heritage.
+The film had only a limited release in the United States in 1979, where it was distributed by Crown International Pictures under its working title Evil Heritage.

-Critical response
+Home media

+Satan's Slave has been released on home video by Sovereign Marketing, Anchor Bay Entertainment and Scorpion Releasing.
+It is included on Anchor Bay's "Norman Warren Collection" DVD box set along with Prey, Terror and Inseminoid.
+A Blu-ray and DVD combination set was released by Vinegar Syndrome on 29 October 2019.
+Powerhouse Films released a Blu-ray edition in the United Kingdom on 30 August 2021.